Ninhursag: Consorts and children

 In Lagash, she was associated with Enlil as his wife, and the mother of Ningirsu (Assimilated with Ninurta.)
-She is Ninurta's mother as Bēlet-ilī/Mami in Anzu and other myth as well.
+She is Ninurta's mother as Bēlet-ilī/Mami in Anzû and other myths as well.
 Some Sumerian sources identify her as both Enlil's wife and sister, likely to rectify earlier traditions where she was Enlil's spouse, before later traditions had the goddess Ninlil as his wife instead.
 After this change Ninhursag was reassigned as Enlil's elder sister.